 We here at Suzuki are fully committed to providing good service to you, our valued customers.
 We understand that during these unprecedented times, there is a significant amount of anxiety and uncertainty.
 To help you decipher legislation and determine how we can help at this time, we have assembled a list of answers to frequently asked questions about Suzuki trading during the lockdown .

-Yes, you can book your car in for a service during level 2.
+Yes, you can book your car in for a service during lockdown.
 Remember to book your service online, as we still need to ensure we limit the number of people on-site at any time - so booking online will assist us with this.

 If you have a vehicle emergency, walk-ins are allowed but we still need to ensure that we keep a full record of each person who visits the dealership and we need to ensure that social distancing protocols are maintained at all times.
 These records will be kept, in writing, at the premises of the business for a period of three months after the state of disaster has been lifted.